It is the dawn of a new era, with computers becoming affordable and desirable enough that millions now want them in their homes.

 In this phase players receive money for any products built (or other sources), removing one pile of money from the card and adding it into their factory space.

 You will need money for many things in Chip Shop, but you should make sure to keep some in reserve for unforeseen circumstances.

 If a player runs out of money they are declared bankrupt and must start the game again as a new company (as in setup phase).
-A player retains their remaining personalities, their loyalty score along with any other cards that state they remain with bankrupt players.
+A player retains their remaining personalities, and begins a new company with their current loyalty score, the starting combined longevity score of your personalities, and any other cards that state they remain with bankrupt players.

 Refresh Specialist Staff on Offer

 Shuffle the specialist cards back into the deck, draw and place new cards, laying one face up on each space on the Specialist Staff track of the main board, lay a number of cards equal to the number of players minus one.